Jacob D. Cox: McGarrahan claims and resignation

 In August 1870, Secretary Cox came into conflict with President Grant over the fraudulent McGarrahan claims.
 Grant wanted the McGarrahan claims either settled by Congress or if Congress failed to do so then his administration.
 Although Grant believed there was fraud in the matter he wanted the McGarrahan claims settled.
 Cox, however, in a letter to the President, told Grant that he wanted nothing to do with the McGarrahan claims, believing that McGarrahan was entirely fraudulent in asking for a patent on land claims in California.
 Cox stated that one of McGarrahan's attorneys was instructed to bribe Cox $20,000 for him to approve that patent.
 McGarrahan had applied for a patent on California agriculture land to be bought up at a low price.
 However, the land was actually used for gold mining purposes.
 Cox appealed to Grant not to have Cox appear before a District Court in regards to the McGarrahan claims and to hold a Cabinet meeting over the matter.
 Cox believed that the District Court had no jurisdiction over that matter and that the Department of Interior had sole jurisdiction.
-When Grant gave no support to Cox over not appearing before the court, Cox saw this as an additional reason for continuing in office—though civil service reform was the proximate cause of his resignation.
+When Grant gave no support to Cox over not appearing before the court, Cox saw this as an additional reason for not continuing in office—though civil service reform was the proximate cause of his resignation.